We all have expectations of the people in our lives, but some people take it to the next level.

 10. “Why can’t you be more like…”

 Comparing people is a low blow.
 Everyone’s unique, with their own strengths and weaknesses.
-This phrase ignores individuality and can really hurt.
+This ignores individuality and can really hurt.
 It suggests that you value someone else more, which just creates insecurity and resentment.

 11. “I’ve done so much for you.”

 If you’re keeping a tally of your good deeds, you’re doing it wrong.
 Genuine kindness doesn’t come with strings attached.
-This phrase turns generosity into a weapon and can make people feel indebted or guilty for things they never asked for.
+This statement turns generosity into a weapon and can make people feel indebted or guilty for things they never asked for.

 12. “You’re overreacting.”